Discover the intriguing life, accomplishments, and legacy of America’s most dynamic and controversial founding father, Alexander Hamilton.

 This tour offers a deep insight into the creation of the Federal Government and the two party system.
 Comparisons to today's political culture may often arise, and while all political opinions are respected, this is a public tour and not the intention to alienate or offend any participants, and as such, extreme beliefs right or left are best kept to oneself during the course of the tour.
 This tour will end at a pub for further conversation where everyone can discuss the tour if they so choose.
 However, be advised, this tour (and guide) staunchly supports Hamiltonian progressive ideology.
 If you are offended easily by political debate, this tour is probably not for you.

 The "Hero" Discount

-Active Military Personnel, Firefighters and Police Officers show I.D. to save 50% off for themselves and family members.
+Active or Retired Military Personnel, Firefighters and Police Officers show I.D. to save 50% off for themselves.